BIOP/ijp-DEVILS/README.md

 This is used in conjunction with the Minimum and Maximum values, and helps to reduce the size of the DEVILS image.
 As the idea of DEVILS is to view wildly varing intensities efficiently by humans, a **8-bit** output is often more than enough when the **Minimum** and **Maximum** values are appropriately set for your data.
 You can use the **32-bit** output to see the **raw non-rescaled DEVILS image** in order to estimate the **Minimum** and **Maximum** values to use for your dataset.
 We suggest you do this on a small subset of your data.

-## Opening DEVILS Folder

-The output for DEVILS is a directory inside which the planes are either saved as individual TIFFs or an HDF5 file (If you selected this option).
-Both have an acompanying `DEVILSParameters.json` file.

-### HDF5/XML Files

-- The HDF5 file can be opened with `Plugins > bigDataViewer > Open XML/HDF5`
+# What is the output of DEVILS (basic and advanced) plugin ?

+DEVILS generates a series of tiff files, each file being a single z-plane of a single channel of a single timepoint.
+If your original image consists of a single z-stack or a simple time series, the processed image can be simply opened via `File>Import>Image Sequence...`.
+However, more complex 4D or 5D stacks, as well as multi series images, requires additional information from the original image in order to be re-opened properly.

+That's why, in addition to tiff files, an additional `DEVILSParameters.json` file is created, which contains some metadata informations, as well as the parameters used to process the image.
+This file can be used in order to open conveniently the processed in ImageJ (see `Opening TIFF Files / Opening DEVILS Folder`).

+In addition to these tiffs + json file, if you selected the associated option, you also have a nested folder which can contain an xml file and a hdf5 file (see `Opening HDF5/XML Files`).

-### TIFF Files
+### Opening TIFF Files / Opening DEVILS Folder

 The tiff files can be opened using `File > Import > Image Sequence...` and defining the correct number of channels, slices and frames.
 Instead of `Image Sequence`, the **Open DEVILS Folder** Command opens a DEVILS folder as a Virtual Stack by pointing it to the `DEVILSParameters.json` file in the output folder of DEVILS.
 This avoids the inconvenience of having to define the structure of the sequence by hand when opening a DEVILS result.

+### Opening HDF5/XML Files

+The HDF5 file can be opened with `Plugins > bigDataViewer > Open XML/HDF5`

 # Tutorial, Example